StrombergNLP/strombergnlp/content/home/projects.md

 ## [Efficient machine learning](project/efficient)

-We don't need to burn the world down to process text, especially with today's computers.
+Processing text doesn't have to demand vast amounts of energy, especially with today's tech.
 We research fast and green methods for NLP &amp; machine learning.

 ## [Clinical NLP](project/clinical)